This article is part of a Don’t Throw It Out! series on how to preserve fresh foods and avoid food waste.

 - Preserve bananas by drying or freezing.
 Treat bananas to prevent browning (see instructions below).
 Use dried banana slices for snacks.
 If bananas begin to soften and become overripe, simply toss unpeeled bananas into the freezer.
 Frozen bananas can be used in smoothies or to bake banana bread.
 Note that there are no safe canning recipes for bananas.

-Store citrus fruits (such as oranges, lemons, limes, and grapefruit) loose in the refrigerator fruit bin up to 3 weeks.
+Store citrus fruits (such as oranges, lemons, limes, and grapefruit) loose in the refrigerator fruit bin up to three weeks.
 Inspect the fruit every few days for softening or mold.

 - Preserve citrus fruit by drying, freezing or canning.
 Dry unpeeled or peeled, thinly sliced or quartered and seeded citrus fruits.
 Or, remove the zest (the outer colored peel without any of the white pith, which is bitter); dry or freeze zest for use in recipes and cocktails.
 Squeeze citrus fruit to extract the juice; freeze tart juice like lemon or lime in ice cube trays for convenient portions to add zing to sauces and salad dressing.
 Preserve grapefruit and orange sections in simple syrup or citrus juice by canning in a boiling water bath or freezing.
 Serve canned citrus for breakfast or dessert.